 To obtain a .cer file from the certificate, open Manage user certificates.
 Locate the self-signed root certificate, typically in 'Certificates - Current User\Personal\Certificates', and right-click.
 Click All Tasks, and then click Export.
 This opens the Certificate Export Wizard.
-If you can't find the certificate under Current User\Personal\Certificates it could be that you opened Certificates Manager for the local computer certificates (title will be "Certificates - Local Computer" as opposed to "Certificates - Current User").
-To open Certificates Manager in current user scope start it from the same PowerShell where the certificates were created by typing
+If you can't find the certificate under Current User\Personal\Certificates, you may have accidentally opened "Certificates - Local Computer", rather than "Certificates - Current User").
+If you want to open Certificate Manager in current user scope using PowerShell, you type certmgr in the console window.

 In the Wizard, click Next.

 Select No, do not export the private key, and then click Next.

 On the Export File Format page, select Base-64 encoded X.509 (.CER)., and then click Next.